Saad Kandhlavi: Nizamuddin Markaz COVID-19 hotspot

-Amid the COVID-19 pandemic in India, a number of worshippers from Nizamuddin Markaz tested positive for COVID-19, which resulted in the Delhi Government registering an FIR against Kandhlawi for organizing a Tablighi Jamat religious event at the Markaz, despite the restriction of such gatherings after 16 March.
-They had also sought help from Kandhlawi and mosque authorities to allow for worshippers to vacate the premises on 25 March.
+Amid the COVID-19 pandemic in India, a sudden lockdown was imposed in India.
+Everyone was stuck wherever they were with no chance to move anywhere because transport was affected by the lockdown.
+This also affected Nizamuddin Markaz and thousands of people were forced to stay there.
+A large number of worshippers from Nizamuddin Markaz tested positive for COVID-19, which resulted in the Delhi Government registering an FIR against Kandhlavi for organizing a Tablighi Jamaat religious event at the Markaz.
+There was a restriction of such gatherings after 16 March.

+After that,they had also sought help from Kandhlavi and mosque authorities to allow for worshippers to vacate the premises on 25 March.
 The super-spreader event at the mosque resulted in 4,000 confirmed cases and at least 27 COVID-19-related deaths.
-One media outlet claimed that Kandhlawi was charged on 16 April with manslaughter over the gathering; while another media outlet stated that no charges were ever laid against him.
-Despite the mosque being locked since March 2020, on 23 August 2021, the Delhi High court ordered the Delhi police to open the residential portion of the mosque, containing Kandhlawi's house, within two days.
+One media outlet claimed that Kandhlavi was charged on 16 April with manslaughter over the gathering; while another media outlet stated that no charges were ever laid against him.
+Despite the mosque being locked since March 2020, on 23 August 2021, the Delhi High court ordered the Delhi police to open the residential portion of the mosque, containing Kandhlavi's house, within two days.

 Family life

-Saad is son-in-law of Salman Mazahiri.
+Saad is a son-in-law of Salman Mazahiri.

 During a police raid in April 2020, it was exposed in the media that Saad owns a large farmhouse in the Shamli District of Delhi.
-The farmhouse's mansion is equipped with plush interiors, CCTVs, electric fence, ferocious dogs., swimming pool, luxury cars, exotic animals and exotic birds.
+The farmhouse's mansion is equipped with plush interiors, CCTVs, electric fence, ferocious dogs., swimming pool, some cars, exotic animals and exotic birds.
+It is a common inherited land and property from some of his ancestors.
 The media also revealed that the electricity bills were being paid under his son's name, Yusuf bin Saad, further proving his ownership of the house.
-The property has been a tightly kept secret and is widely unknown to his followers as Saad preaches a simple lifestyle.
-Saad's relative, Badrul Hassan has defended Maulana Saad claiming that although he owns the mansion, he only goes there once every month.
+However, Saad and his offsprings used to live in an apartment linked to Markaz Nizamuddin Building from the time of his Great Grandfather Muhammad Ilyas Kandhlavi.
+Saad's relative, Badrul Hassan has defended Saad claiming that although he owns the mansion, he only goes there once every month.